 But here we are.
 The uncertainty flows over to the stock market as well.
 You can read predictions every day about how the stock market is going to rally or how the greatest stock market crash ever is coming.

 The only thing that is certain is that nothing is certain.
 When it comes to your money and the stock market specifically, how do you invest in uncertain times?
-What can you do to grow your wealth while protect it at the same time?
+What can you do to grow your wealth while protecting it at the same time?

 Unfortunately, you cannot do both.
 It is impossible to grow your wealth and protect it 100% of the time.
 But you can take steps to help you grow your wealth while at the same time keeping an eye on protecting it.
 You will still lose some money when the market falls, but you don’t have to be completely exposed.